After record COVID-19 deaths, Bolsonaro tells Brazilians to stop 'whining'

 ($1 = 5.5846 reais)

-(Reporting by Lisandra Paraguassu in Brasilia and Pedro Fonseca in Rio de Janeiro Additional reporting by Maria Carolina Marcello in Brasilia and Rodrigo Viga Gaier in Rio de Janeiro; Writing by Jake Spring; Editing by Brad Haynes and Aurora Ellis)
+(Reporting by Lisandra Paraguassu and Ricarod Brito in Brasilia and Pedro Fonseca in Rio de Janeiro Additional reporting by Maria Carolina Marcello in Brasilia and Rodrigo Viga Gaier in Rio de Janeiro; Writing by Jake Spring; Editing by Brad Haynes, Aurora Ellis and Sonya Hepinstall)

 ((jake.spring@thomsonreuters.com; +55 61 99653-2429; Reuters Messaging: jake.spring.thomsonreuters.com@reuters.net / Twitter: https://twitter.com/jakespring))